ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Complexity Analysis

 As described in Sec.~\ref{sec:ada_reg}, ARSAR-Net consists of two variants, Swift and Pro, which differ in the architecture of their adaptive regularizer modules.

-For the adaptive regularizer module in the Swift variant, the main burden arises from convolutional layers.
-The complexity of the convolutional operation is $\mathcal{O}(N^2 \times C_{in} \times C_{out} \times K^2)$, where $C_{in}$ denotes the number of input feature channels, $C_{out}$ denotes the number of output feature channels and $K$ the convolution kernel size.
+In the Swift variant, the complexity is dominated by convolutional layers, which require $\mathcal{O}(N^2 \times C_{in} \times C_{out} \times K^2)$.
 With the kernel size $K$ being negligible relative to the feature map size $N$, the convolution operation has a simplified complexity denoted as $\mathcal{O}(N^2 \times C_{in} \times C_{out})$.
-Although the convolutional layers increase the number of feature channels, the size of feature maps is reduced at the same rate, keeping the overall complexity $\mathcal{O}(N^2)$.
+Despite the increased number of channels, the reduced spatial resolution maintains the overall complexity at $\mathcal{O}(N^2)$.
 In contrast, this module in the Pro variant retains a full-resolution structure.
 While the size of feature maps remains fixed, the number of channels increases progressively.
 When the number of channels reaches its maximum, the input and output channels satisfy $C_{in} \times C_{out} \sim N$.
-Therefore, the complexity of this module is
+Therefore, the complexity of this module is $\mathcal{O}(N^3)$.

 Since the modules in ARSAR-Net are executed sequentially, the overall complexity is determined by the module with the highest complexity.
 Consequently, the computational complexity of ARSAR-Net Swift is